 - Title IX Coordinator/Officer: A role outlined by the Department of Education, this is the individual on the campus who has oversight of Title IX responsibilities.
 Typically this individual is also the Equal Opportunity Officer for the campus.
 There may be Deputy Title IX Coordinator/Officer(s) on a campus as well, who have expertise in the area of Title IX and assist in responsibly handling key Title IX compliance

-- Ze, hir: General neutral pronouns that do not imply male or female.
+- They: General neutral pronoun that does not imply male or female.

 - Who must report allegations?
 All University employees, except for licensed counselors and health care professionals and designated researchers, are required to promptly report alleged incidents of sex discrimination and sexual misconduct, including sexual assault or sexual harassment, of which they become aware.

 - Confidentiality.
 Informal resolution and investigations will be conducted as confidentially as possible to protect the privacy rights of both the Complainant and the Respondent.
 Consultation with and involvement of other employees, supervisors, Human Resources, and others will be strictly limited to those who may have information about the alleged incident, who need to know that a complaint has been made, or whose job responsibilities include equal opportunity matters.
-In order to protect the privacy of those involved in the complaint and the effectiveness of the investigation, all individuals involved are strongly encouraged not to discuss information about the complaint within the University except with the investigator, Equal Opportunity or Human Resources staff, advisors, or their union representative.
+In order to protect the privacy of those involved in the complaint and the effectiveness of the investigation, all individuals involved are strongly encouraged not to discuss information about the complaint within the University except with the investigator, Equal Opportunity or Human Resources staff, advisors, support persons, or their union representative in the role of an advisor or support person.
 The Complainant and Respondent may discuss the matter with family and others outside the University as necessary for support and guidance and may obtain assistance from University counseling professionals or the Employee Assistance Program.

 - Access.
 The University shall provide timely and equal access to the Complainant, Respondent and appropriate officials to any information that will be used during informal and formal disciplinary meetings.